Showing posts with label Mechanics' Institutes. Show all posts

 State Library of Victoria image H656

-The Stony Park Estate, on the corner of Glenlyon Road and Nicholson Street was sub-divided in 1923 and the new streets created were Sumner, Peers, Noel and Rupert - named for Sumner, his wife Sarah (nee Peers) and their grandsons - Noel Sumner Nash and Rupert Ryan.
+The original Stony Park mansion, as pictured above, burn down in January 1885 and Mrs Sumner built a new mansion, designed by George Wharton, the same year.
+Part of the Stony Park Estate, on the corner of Glenlyon Road and Nicholson Street was sub-divided in 1923 and the new streets created were Sumner, Peers, Noel and Rupert - named for Sumner, his wife Sarah (nee Peers) and their grandsons - Noel Sumner Nash and Rupert Ryan.
+In the 1930s the mansion was used by the Marist Brothers as a school and in 1939 it was sold to the State Electricity Commission and demolished some time after.
+It was still there in 1949 as it was used for displaced persons employed by the SEC in the metropolitan area.
 (9)

 The Mechanics' Institute was opened on April 5, 1870 and the Weekly Times again reported on the event -